 - Pack a lunch: With such a packed schedule, we are encouraging attendees coming for the Pre-Session Warmup and Sight Reading to pack a lunch.
 Dinner break from 4:30-6:45 is on your own and there are a number of good on-campus meal options available (we will have a map handout at the check-in desk for you).

-- Spending Money: You may wish to bring additional money to purchase books, CDs, sheet music, raffle tickets for the pBone, gifts and/or trombone accessories for sale from the vendors.
+- Spending Money: You may wish to bring additional money to purchase books, CDs, sheet music, raffle items, gifts and/or trombone accessories for sale from the vendors.
 In most cases, you can purchase vendor items with credit /debit cards as well as cash.

 DirectionsAll the events for Tromblow’in 2019 will be held at James Madison University’s Forbes Center for the Performing Arts.
 Free parking is available in the Warsaw Ave.
 Parking Deck adjacent to the Forbes Center. :: PARKING MAP ::

 CancellationIN THE EVENT OF MAJOR SNOW OR BAD WEATHER (effectively closing the JMU campus), cancellation notices will be posted on this site (bookmark it now), or by calling Dr. Andy Lankford’s studio phone at (540) 568-6650.

 Register NowThe cost for the full-day workshop is $30, or $15 for Middle School Students, which includes all the day’s activities (no meals included) and commemorative T-shirt while they last (if your shirt size is “sold out” please send us an email and we’ll register you at a discounted “no-shirt” rate).